acolter/elections/dailykos/README.md

 The script performs the following operations:

+1. Labels the statewide data set with descriptive variable names.
-1. Extracts only county names, precinct names and vote totals for governor candidates.
+2. Extracts county names, precinct names and vote totals by candidate and office.
-2. Creates a sum of all votes for governor candidates in each precinct.
+3. Creates a sum of all votes for governor candidates in each precinct.
-	* Select columns for the (D) and (R) candidates, remove all other candidate columns.
+	* Selects columns for the (D) and (R) candidates, remove all other candidate columns.
-	* Gather the candidate last name and precinct_total columns and create a gov_votes column with total votes for governor
+	* Gathers the candidate last name and precinct_total columns and create a gov_votes column with total votes for governor
-3. Appropriately labels the data set with descriptive variable names.
+4. Labels the general assembly data set with descriptive variable names.
-4. tbd
+	* Uses locf to replace NA values with house districts
+	* Separates column names into candidate names and house districts
+5. Creates a sum of all votes for state house candidates in each precinct.
+	* Selects columns for the (D) and (R) candidates, remove all other candidate columns.
+	* Gathers the candidate last name and precinct_total columns and create a house_votes column with total votes for state representative
+6. Joins the governor and house district data set by county and precinct.